Please support Todd Hepler for

-As a general practice attorney, I am uniquely qualified as a candidate because I have experience in many diverse areas of the law including civil litigation including large claims and small, probate, estate planning, divorce, custody and placement disputes, guardianships, insurance matters, business formations, grandparent rights cases, adoptions, surrogacy matters, traffic tickets and misdemeanors.
+As a general practice attorney, I am uniquely qualified as a candidate because I have experience in many diverse areas of the law and in more than 60 practice areas including civil litigation including large claims and small, probate, estate planning, divorce, custody and placement disputes, guardianships, insurance matters, business formations, grandparent rights cases, adoptions, surrogacy matters, traffic tickets and misdemeanors and more.

 While my law practice is primarily focused in Columbia and Dane Counties, I have also represented clients in other county courts throughout the state including Waukesha, Green, Green Lake, Sauk, Adams, Marquette, Monroe, Juneau, Jefferson and Rock counties.